EdSleightholme/Display-Pollution-Table/README.md

 ## Review

-Add a table and by default display all the area.
+Added a table to display the results and by default display all results.
 Add 2 checkboxes to filter between the types of filter.

 Their are 5 files to mention.